SNAP Benefits in Connecticut: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Using your EBT card is simple.
-At the checkout of an authorized store, you just swipe your card and enter your private Personal Identification Number (PIN).
-The purchase amount is then deducted from your SNAP account balance.
+Using your EBT card is straightforward.
+At the checkout, you swipe the card and enter your private four-digit Personal Identification Number (PIN).
+The transaction process is just like using a regular debit card.

 What Can You Buy with SNAP Benefits?